-8. CONCLUSIONS
+7. CONCLUSIONS

-In this paper, the recent developments in seismic safety of natural gas systems in Japan was described.
+The recent developments in seismic safety of natural gas systems in Japan were presented.
 To cope with earthquake-related secondary disasters, city gas utilities in Japan have promoted several countermeasures in the last two decades.
-Tokyo Gas Co., Ltd. introduced an earthquake monitoring and rapid damage assessment system SIGNAL with 331 SI-sensors as well as installing automated shutoff valves and intelligent meters.
-After the 1995 Kobe Earthquake, the earthquake monitoring system is further being strengthened by introducing newly developed SI-sensors to all the district regulators.
+Tokyo Gas Company introduced an earthquake monitoring and rapid damage assessment system, SIGNAL, with 331 SI-sensors as well as installing automated shutoff valves and intelligent meters.
+After the 1995 Kobe earthquake, the earthquake monitoring system is further being strengthened by introducing newly developed SI-sensors to all the 3,700 district regulators.
+The spectrum intensity and peak ground acceleration values are observed in real-time by these sensors and they are used as indices to predict damage to the natural gas supply system.
 A new seismic monitoring and damage assessment system SUPREME is now under development using an enhanced telecommunication network and GIS.
+The system is expected to play an important roll to sustain urban safety even in case of destructive earthquakes.
 The performance of the new SI sensors installed in Taipei during the 1999 Chi-Chi earthquake was also reported.